RaghavGirgaonkar/Comparison-Script/README.md

 ### Pre-requisites before running the script on your server:

-1. Install the following python libraries with the below commands:
+1. Install python libraries using the following commands:

 ```
 python3.6 -m pip install --user --upgrade pip